-[Claim Form Appears on the Next 2 Pages]
+[Claim Form Appears on the Next Page]

-Gear Loss Claim Form
+Gear Loss Claim Form (1 of 2)

-Name Business Name
+Name: Business Name:

-Address Phone #
+Address: Phone #:

-Email

-Home Port Vessel Doc#
+Homeport: Email:

+Vessel Name: Vessel Documentation #:

-Vessel Name Federal License #
+State License #: Federal License #:

-State License # Date of Incident
+Gear Type: Date of Incident:

-Gear Type Target Species

-Last Time Gear Set/Hauled

-Last Time Gear Get/Tradied
+Last Time Gear Set/Hauled:

-Specific Gear Location (lat/Lon or TD)
+Specific Gear Location (Lat/Lon or TD)

 Gear Description (Markings, polyballs, Highflyers)

-Description of Incident Causing Damage/Loss
+Description of Incident Causing Damage/Loss:

 Was any of the gear retrieved?

-How many gillnets, pots, highflyers, trawl, doors, ground cables, scissor legs, etc. are lost/damaged?
+How many gillnets, pots, highflyers, trawl, doors, و ground cables, scissor legs, etc. are lost/damaged?

 Vessel(s) Observed in Area (Yes/No).
 If yes, Vessel Name(s)

-If claiming lost time, descried normal gear configuration and fishing activity
+If claiming lost time, descried normal gear configu ration and fishing activity

+Total Claim Amount = \$

-Additional information required to process € □ Copy of a valid fishing permit. □ Proof of landing history through a VTR reportant the vessel was fishing in the area for permit that the vessel was fishing in the area for permit proof of ownership of the vessel capable of the vessel c rt, sales slip, or similar type of documentation riod of gear loss/damage fishing area of loss, including photos.
+the vessel was fishing in the area for period Proof of ownership of the vessel capable of ort, sales slip, or similar type of documentation that d of gear loss/damage.
+If fishing area of loss, including photos.
+It repair gear (must be substantially similar to gear coordinates and/or photo of chart plotter

-☐ Location of gear loss/damage - either GPS ☐ Completed W-9 form (https://www.irs.gov/p) ·

-TELECONO DE LEO VV-STOTTI CHIDS://WWW.IIS.OOV/D 10/115=001/1W9.0011.

-Gear Loss Claim Form

-whatever reasonable inquiries and investigations it deems necessary to verify my Application and request for compensation.
-Applicant understands that submitting this Application does not guaranty payment.
-Applicant further agrees that if this claim is accepted and paid in its entirety, that acceptance of such payment constitutes full, final and complete payment for this particular claim and that neither Dominion Energy, nor any of its affiliates shall have any further outstanding or ongoing obligation with respect to this particular claim and Applicant shall not, directly or indirectly, assert any claim, or commence, join in, prosecute, participate in, or fund any part of, any suit or other proceeding of any kind against Dominion Energy, or any of its affiliates, based upon this particular claim.
-If a claim is denied in part, Applicant may accept payment for the undisputed part without waiving Applicant's right to appeal the disputed part of the claim.
-Applicant recognizes that submission of this Application does not affect Applicant's rights concerning matters other than those specifically identified in this particular Application. attest, under penalty of perjury, that to the best of my knowledge the information in this Application is de and correct.
-Signature Date lease return this form and the all required information, including a completed W-9 form, by one f the below methods: ) Delivering an electronic copy via email to the FLOs Ron Larsen ( ronlarsen@searisksolutions.com ) and Wolfgang Rain ( wrain@searisksolutions.com ) with a copy to Dominion Energy's Jerry Barnes ( jerry.r.barnes@dominionenergy.com ); or ) Mail a copy to: Dominion Energy 707 E. Main St. Richmond, VA 23219 ATTN: Jerry Barnes lease note that the payment cannot be processed without a signature and W-9 form.
-Upon acceptance of the Application and confirmation of the validity of the claim, payment will be issued within 10 usiness days of such confirmation.
-Additional information:
+Gear Loss Claim I Form (2 of 2) whatever reasonable request for compensing payment.
+Applicant acceptance of such puthat neither Dominic obligation with respany claim, or community of any killing and aclaim is displicant's submission of this Applicant for community applicant's submission of this Applicant's e inquiries and investigations it de- cation.
+Applicant understands that so further agrees that if this claim cayment constitutes full, final and co- con Energy, nor any of its affiliates sl ect to this particular claim and Applicant of the participat ence, join in, prosecute, participat ind against Dominion Energy, or an lenied in part, Applicant may accept right to appeal the disputed pa ereunder authorize Dominion Energy to make seems necessary to verify my Application and submitting this Application does not guaranty is accepted and paid in its entirety, that omplete payment for this particular claim and hall have any further outstanding or ongoing plicant shall not, directly or indirectly, assert te in, or fund any part of, any suit or other my of its affiliates, based upon this particular pt payment for the undisputed part without art of the claim.
+Applicant recognizes that it's rights concerning matters other than those I attest, under penalis true and correct. ty of perjury, that to the best of my knowledge the information in this Application 'n Signature Date

+Please return this form and the all required information, including a completed W-9 form, by one of the below methods:

+- Delivering an electronic copy via email to the FLOs Ron Larsen (ronlarsen@searisksolutions.com) and Wolfgang Rain (wrain@searisksolutions.com) with a copy to Dominion Energy's Mike Lewis (michael.b.lewis@dominionenergy.com); or - 2) Mail a copy to:

+Dominion Energy 2800 Cromwell Drive Norfolk, VA 23509 ATTN: Mike Lewis

+Please note that the payment cannot be processed without a signature and W-9 form.
+Upon acceptance of the Application and confirmation of the validity of the claim, payment will be issued within 10 business days of such confirmation.